OpenRouterTeam/schemas/README.md

 }
 ```

 You can then extend the schema and submit this JSON as your `route`.
+[Here's an example](/examples/v1-fallback-router.json).

+**Note:** You should submit a single model config inside the `models` array unless you also want a `mixture_of_experts`.
+If the latter is unspecified and `models.length > 1`, you'll receive an error.

+### When will this be available?

 Custom routers will go live after we receive feedback and suggestions.
-Please feel free to [create an issue](/issues) or open a PR directly on this repository to start the discussion!
+Please feel free to create an issue or open a PR directly on this repository to start the discussion!

 You can also message us in [Discord](https://discord.gg/T7cXxR68vK).